- About NALA

 - Career Center

-The certification maintenance requirements are as important to the certification procedure as the examination itself in the award and continued use of the CP credential.
+The recertification process is as important to the certification procedure as the examination itself in the award and continued use of the CP credential.
 As with most professions and occupations, the daily work requirements and laws governing legal practice change, sometimes rapidly.
 The certification requirements of the CP credential recognize that change is a part of professional life and career growth.
 To maintain a successful career as a paralegal, and a credential relevant to employers and consumers of paralegal services, participation in CLE programs is required.

 The Certified Paralegal credential is valid for a period of 5 years.
 Certified Paralegals may renew their certification upon submission of proof of participation in 50 clock hours of continuing legal education (CLE) programs, including a minimum of 5 hours of legal ethics, which provide instruction of a substantive nature on various practice areas of law, rules of procedure, or skills that are relevant to the work of paralegals; and a signed affidavit that the Certified Paralegal has not been convicted of a felony during the five year period, along with the recertification fee.